eagle-io/docs/source/topics/nodes/datasource_file.rst

 Columns and Data Type Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Columns are assigned a column/data type which determine how they should be processed and the type of Parameter that will be available for creation.
+Columns are assigned a series data type which determine how they should be processed and the type of Parameter that will be available for creation.
 Use the data type drop down at the top of each column to select a data type from the available options.
-Column data that does not match the selected data type are displayed in *RED*.
+Columns that does not match the selected series data type are displayed in *RED*.
 Hover over a table cell in the Parser Preview to display a tooltip (where valid) showing how the raw data will be interpreted by the parser.

 .. raw:: latex